regmiresearch/residue_segmentation_tool/README.md

 ---

 ## 🔒 Repository Access
-This repo is currently private.
-Contact the maintainer for access or permissions.
+This repo is currently public.
+Contact the maintainer for any confusion on downlaod or usuage of the tool.

 ---